HiFiveJazz/Neovim-Configuration/README.md

 `brew install neovim`

-My config also comes with some languages that are installed via Mason, some of which require Npm to install.
-If you wish to use any of the languages I use, download Npm, or change the lpsconfig.lua after installation.
+My config also comes with some languages that are installed via Mason, some of which require Npm.
+If you wish to use any of the languages I use, download Npm, otherwise change the LSPs listed in the lpsconfig.lua after installation.

 Install via your preferred package manager.